cristoferespindola/rh-lp/README.md

 **Solution**:

 1. Check if the spreadsheet has a sheet named "RH-LP"
-2. Run the `testSheetConnection()` function in Google Apps Script
+2. Verify the Google Apps Script URL in `.env.local`
+3. Check the browser console for errors
-3. Check the logs in Google Apps Script
+4. Check the logs in Google Apps Script

+### Problem: Form validation errors

+**Solution**: The form uses Zod validation.
+Check the console for specific validation error messages.

+### Problem: Fonts not loading

+**Solution**: Ensure all font files are present in `src/fonts/` directory and properly referenced in `src/styles/fonts.css`.

 ### Problem: CORS error

-**Solution**: The code is already configured with `mode: 'no-cors'` to avoid CORS issues
+**Solution**: The code is configured with `mode: 'no-cors'` to avoid CORS issues.

-### Problem: Checkbox doesn't work

-**Solution**: The checkbox is configured correctly.
-Check if JavaScript is enabled in the browser.

 ---

-Developed with ❤️ using Next.js and Tailwind CSS
+Developed with ❤️ using Next.js, TypeScript, and Tailwind CSS